The 2026 Annual Report

 Lender League Table

-Who actually wrote the checks.
-Combined, 7(a)-only, and 504 CDC league tables — with median spread, funding rate, and size mix for all 151 lenders that cleared the reporting floor.
+Combined, 7(a)-only, and 504 CDC league tables.
+Ranked by funding rate, with median spread and size mix for 151 lenders that cleared the reporting floor.

 How we counted